PyPatel/Quant-Finance-Resources/README.md

 ## Articles
 * **The Gambler Who Cracked the Horse-Racing Code** in Bloomberg Businessweek [here](https://www.bloomberg.com/news/features/2018-05-03/the-gambler-who-cracked-the-horse-racing-code)
+* **Learning and Understanding in the Mirror of Mathematics, Ch.1,2** by Misha Gromov [available here](https://www.ihes.fr/~gromov/wp-content/uploads/2018/08/Learning-understanding-two-chapters-aug24-2018.pdf)
 ## Papers
  * **Beating the bookies with their own numbers - and how the online sports betting market is rigged** [Paper](https://arxiv.org/abs/1710.02824)
  * **Machine Learning for Trading** by *Gordon Ritter* [Paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3015609) (Talks about implementation of RL into Finance)